 #4 Persevere!
 Until you’ve established 3-hourly feeds

 Continue to stretch feeds apart, little by little, until they are every 3 hours in the day.
+And there you have it, a 3-hourly newborn breastfeeding schedule.

 It really is as simple as that.